AlexxIT/go2rtc/README.md

   "camera.hall": ffmpeg:{input}#video=copy#audio=opus
 ```

-PS.
-Default Home Assistant lovelace cards don't support 2-way audio.
+**PS.** Default Home Assistant lovelace cards don't support 2-way audio.
 You can use 2-way audio from [Add-on Web UI](https://my.home-assistant.io/redirect/supervisor_addon/?addon=a889bffc_go2rtc&repository_url=https%3A%2F%2Fgithub.com%2FAlexxIT%2Fhassio-addons).
 But you need use HTTPS to access the microphone.
 This is a browser restriction and cannot be avoided.

+**PS.** There is also another nice card with go2rtc support - [Frigate Lovelace Card](https://github.com/dermotduffy/frigate-hass-card).

 ### Module: MP4